ARGOeu/argo-messaging/doc/v1/docs/auth.md

 roles | List of roles that user has.
 Each role definition is used in authorization (explained later)

-Each user is authenticated by adding the url parameter ?key=T0K3N in each API request

 ## Authorization

 Authorization requires the presence of a populated “roles” collection in the datastore in the adhering to the following schema: